 5. Get a hobby

 In addition to vitiligo-led stress, we are so much under pressure of work these days that sometimes we forget about what we enjoy.
-It is important to take out some “me-time” from your hectic schedule and do whatever you love to; painting, cooking, reading, dancing, anything that can refresh you.
+It is important to take out some “me-time” from your hectic schedule and do whatever you love to; painting, cooking, reading, dancing, anything that can refresh you and set you up for living happier with vitiligo.
 This will help you cope with stress, will allow you to express yourself.
 Many people with vitiligo feel that adopting a pet and playing with him qualifies as the best stress-free hobby.
 You can also give it a try.

 6. Practice positive thinking